Jarosław Jach: Crystal Palace

 Jach signed for Premier League club Crystal Palace on 23 January 2018 on a three-and-a-half-year contract.

 In July 2018, he joined Turkish Süper Lig side Çaykur Rizespor on loan until the end of the 2018–19 season, though this ended early, in February 2019, after he made only five league appearances for the side.
 Following his return from Rizespor, he joined Moldovan side Sheriff Tiraspol, again on loan.
 He spent the 2019–20 season back in Poland, this time on loan to Raków Częstochowa, where he played a total of 27 games.

 Jach did not make an appearance for Crystal Palace until 15 September 2020, against Bournemouth in the EFL Cup.
 The game was drawn 0–0 and went to penalties.
 Jach scored his effort but Palace lost the shootout.
 In October he signed on loan with Fortuna Sittard until the end of the 2020–21 season.
 However, in January 2021, he signed on loan with Raków Częstochowa of the Polish Ekstraklasa.
 On 10 June 2022, Crystal Palace announced that Jach would be released at the expiry of his contract.

 Return to Zagłębie

 On 25 June 2022, Jach rejoined Zagłębie Lubin on a three-year contract.

+Loan to Wisła Płock

+On 20 January 2024, having spent the first half of the 2023–24 season playing for Zagłębie's reserve team, Jach joined I liga club Wisła Płock on loan until the end of the season.

+Znicz Pruszków

+On 5 August 2025, Jach signed with I liga club Znicz Pruszków.